 The ACCC is taking action under the misuse of market power provision which was amended in response to the Harper Review of Australia’s competition laws.
 The new section 46 applies to conduct from 6 November 2017 and prohibits a firm with a substantial degree of market power from engaging in conduct which has the purpose, effect or likely effect of substantially lessening competition.

-Further information at Guidelines on misuse of market power.
+Further information is at Guidelines on misuse of market power.